MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Providers/about_Certificate_Provider.md

   certificates, each of which represent an X.509 certificate on the computer.
   Certificates are identified by their thumbprints.

-### Example 1: Navigating to the root of the Cert: Drive
+### Example 1: Navigating to the root of the Cert: drive

 This command uses the `Set-Location` command to change the current location to the Root certificate store in the LocalMachine store location.
 Use a backslash